 Do screeching tires violate the law?
 Do you need an attorney who can defend you in a speed contest or exhibition of speed prosecution?
 Los Angeles DUI Attorney can help.

-In that case, Santa Monica City prosecutors filed a criminal complaint against one Gordon Grier after he drove off from a private driveway to a public street with his tires making a screeching noise.
-Mr. Grier proceeded to drive in the same manner to the “boulevard” and once again drove causing his tires to screech.
-In court Mr. Grier waived a jury trial and proceeded to have a court trial.
-After the prosecution presented its case through a police officer’s testimony, Mr. Grier testified that he had no intention to drive in violation of the law but his tired could have made “slipping noise” but he did not hear anything.
+In that case, Santa Monica City prosecutors filed a criminal complaint against Gordon Grier after he drove off from a private driveway to a public street with his tires making a screeching noise.
+Mr. Grier proceeded to drive in the same manner to the “boulevard” there also caused his tires to screech.
+Mr. Grier waived a jury trial and proceeded to have a court trial.
+After the prosecution presented its case through a police officer’s testimony, Mr. Grier testified that he had no intention to drive in violation of the law but his tired could have made a “slipping noise” but he did not hear anything.
 The court convicted Mr. Grier of violating California Vehicle Code section 23109 and he promptly appealed arguing that he was not speeding.
-The court of appeal affirmed the conviction finding that even a person who is not speeding could be guilty of exhibition of speed when he or she causes tires to screech.
-The court reasoned that such driving can make other drivers nervous and increases likelihood of an accident.
-The court added that such driving can also endanger safety of bystanders who can be, for example, injured by flying gravel when the tires skid on it.
-The screeching tires alone are not enough to find a person guilty because there could be a circumstance when a driver causes the car tires to screech without an intention to cause “exhibition of speed”.
-Yet, in this case, the screeching tires together with other evidence was determined to be sufficient evidence for conviction of the defendant.
+The court of appeal affirmed the conviction finding that even a person who is not speeding could be guilty of an exhibition of speed when he or she causes tires to screech.
+The court reasoned that such driving can make other drivers nervous and increase the likelihood of an accident.
+The court added that such driving can also endanger the safety of bystanders who can be, for example, injured by flying gravel when the tires skid on it.
+The screeching tires alone are not enough to find a person guilty because there could be a circumstance when a driver causes the car tires to screech without an intention to cause “an exhibition of speed”.
+Yet, in this case, the screeching tires together with other evidence were determined to be sufficient evidence for the conviction.

-Notice that not only screeching tires is a sufficient basis for a police stop (which along with other conduct is how many DUI investigations in Los Angeles start) but also, it is a basis in itself for an arrest for a crime of exhibition of speed or speed contest.
+Thus, screeching tires can be a reason for police to pull you over (which along with other conduct is how many DUI investigations in Los Angeles start) but also, but it can be a basis in itself for an arrest for a crime of exhibition of speed or speed contest.